crimist/ctf/maplectf2022/pyjails/README.md

 ## Challenge

-All 3 pyjails allow for exeution of python on a remote server but with restricted words.
+All 3 pyjails allow for execution of python on a remote server but with restricted words.

 ```py
 userinput = input('>> ')